tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/alarm-service.md

 The Alarm Service DSL is a wrapper for the Alarm Service module provided by CSW.
 You can refer to detailed documentation of the Alarm Service provided by CSW @extref[here](csw:services/alarm).

-This DSL provides an API to set the severity of alarm.
+This DSL provides an API to set the severity of an alarm.
+This is the the component API for CSW Alarm Service.

 ## setSeverity